 Among the populated islands in the US Virgin Island chain, St. John is easily the quietest and most natural of the group.
 Tourists who plan trips here tend to do so with hopes of spending their days snorkeling, lazing on the beach, and maybe touring the landscape to see the local flora and fauna as well as a few historic homes.
 There are also a couple of casino gaming facilities to keep things interesting.

-You'll find several beaches to enjoy on the island.
-Whether you enjoy people watching, or you'd rather have more of the beach to yourself, you're likely to find what you want.
-Just click on the name of the beach to read a detailed article concerning that particular stretch of sand.
+You will discover a large number of beaches to enjoy on the island.
+Regardless of whether you prefer people watching, or you prefer a quieter spot, you're likely to find what you want.
+Just click on the beach names to get additional information concerning that specific beach.

-A location where snorkeling is an option is Hansen Bay Beach.
+A nice beach where you may find people snorkeling is Hansen Bay Beach.
 The beautiful beach on Hansen Bay is a little slice of paradise.
 Located inside the harbor, the waters are calm and clear, and the sand white and warm.

 Salomon Bay Beach: Almost always deserted, this beach is hidden away within the lush confines of the national park.
 It's any easy hike from either Caneel Bay or Cruz Bay.

-A landmark worth visiting is Ivan Jadan Museum.
-It is located in downtown Cruz Bay.
+If you are looking to do some sight-seeing, visit Ivan Jadan Museum.
+It is found in downtown Cruz Bay.
 The Ivan Jaden Museum is a small educational experience right in Cruz Bay dedicated to the Russian tenor, refugee and fighter for freedom, Ivan Jaden.
 The museum is dedicated to Jaden and his belief in freedom and the importance of spreading the truth about life in the Soviet Union.

 Catherineberg Ruins: One of the first settled properties in the U.S. Virgin Islands was the Catherineberg Farm, and the property served as a sugar plantation throughout much of the 18th and 19th centuries.

-Parrot Club, which is part of Wharfside Village, is found within downtown Cruz Bay.
+Parrot Club, a part of Wharfside Village, is located in downtown Cruz Bay.
 Amidst the hopping nightlife scene on St. John is Parrot Club, the island's only gaming center.
 This keeps things busy because tourists don't have much choice, yet, the cool atmosphere makes it clear that it would stand out even if it were not the sole option.

 |Parrot Club||Wharfside Village||(340) 715-2582||Downtown Cruz Bay||St. John|